Gone are the days where customer transactions only transpire in person or over the phone.

 "Sometimes the most delightful 'wow' moments happen in the blink of an eye.
 If employees are not empowered and need to cross layers of approval, these moments could be lost forever," explains a Senior Account Executive from the luxury hotel chain.

 No wiggle room to reduce policies and protocol?
-This phrase is still inexcusable -- and there's always something you can do, even if it's just listening and passing feedback along to your team.
+Still, there's always something you can do, even if it's just listening and passing feedback along to your team.

 But, but, the customer is always right, right?

 When dealing with a situation where a customer is misunderstanding the way something works, take a minute to remember that you've made mistakes before too -- and this is not the time and place to flex your authority or come off as accusatory.

 Believe it or not, Apple has gone as far as creating a rule against employees correcting customer mispronunciations, as they feel it's both condescending and rude to do so, according to an article from Business Insider.